Hydrogeologist

 As a hydrogeologist, you'll need to:

-- apply a knowledge of fundamental geology to develop an understanding of how rock types and structure in an area impact on groundwater occurrence and movement
+- apply knowledge of geology to understand how rock types and structures affect groundwater occurrence and movement

-- understand and interpret maps, geographical data, historical evidence and models to build up a picture of the groundwater regime and/or land contamination, often based on incomplete information
+- interpret maps, geographical data, historical evidence, and models to build a comprehensive picture of groundwater regimes and land contamination

-- use computers to model groundwater flow, chemistry and temperature according to geological formations, surface water flow and man-made influence
+- use computer models to simulate groundwater flow, chemistry, and temperature, considering geological formations, surface water flow, and human influences

-- undertake field work and site visits for investigative and monitoring purposes
+- conduct fieldwork and site visits for investigation and monitoring purposes

-- design and commission boreholes, and sample and measure groundwater and surface water
+- design and commission boreholes; sample and measure groundwater and surface water

-- undertake environment impact assessments of groundwater abstraction and management activities
+- perform environmental impact assessments related to groundwater abstraction and management

-- analyse collected information, to assess and predict the impact of activities such as landfills, construction developments and mining or agriculture, on groundwater quality and resource availability
+- analyse collected data to assess and predict the impact of activities like landfills, construction, mining, and agriculture on groundwater quality and availability

-- ensure compliance with environmental legislation and keep up to date with technological and legislative developments
+- ensure compliance with environmental legislation and stay updated on technological and legislative developments

-- answer technical queries and provide advice to clients and the public in writing and over the telephone
+- respond to technical inquiries and provide advice to clients and the public, both in writing and verbally

 - manage projects and contractors

-Hydrogeologists working for charities and non-governmental organisations (NGOs) overseas may be involved in:
+Hydrogeologists working for charities and non-governmental organisations (NGOs) overseas may also:

-- finding new water supplies for remote villages or refugee camps
+- identify new water supplies for remote communities or refugee camps

 Salary

-- At principal or director level or as a senior lecturer, you can earn up to £55,000+.
+- At principal or director level, or as a senior lecturer, earnings can exceed £55,000 per year.

-Salaries tend to be higher in private companies and consultancies than in the public sector.
+Salaries are generally higher in private companies and consultancies compared to the public sector.

 Additional benefits may include a company car, medical insurance and a pension scheme.